 RedisConf20 Call for Papers Process:

 To present at RedisConf, you must first submit an abstract of your talk.
 One or two paragraphs should be enough to effectively convey your idea.
 You do not need to submit an academic paper or provide slides.
 Most sessions are 40 minutes including Q&A. You may also submit a 5 minute Lightning Talk, or 20 minute session talk.

 When: The first batch of talks have be chosen from those submitted by Jan 31st.
 The second batch of talks will be chosen from those submitted by Feb 15th.
 You do not need to re-submit your talk to be considered for the Feb 15th batch.

-Criteria: The selection committed is composed of technical and marketing members at Redis Labs.
-There are no required topics but we are highlighting certain these this year, such as: Streams, IoT, Microservices, Serverless, Artificial Intelligence, Redis Modules, , your talk should focus on Redis.
+Criteria: The selection committee is composed of technical and marketing members of Redis Labs.
+There are no required topics but we are highlighting certain themes this year, such as: Streams, IoT, Microservices, Serverless, Artificial Intelligence, Redis Modules, and of course, your talk should focus on Redis.
 Generally, the following types of talks are successful:

 Additional pointers to keep in mind:

 If you have questions or would like feedback on your abstract, please contact Dave Nielsen at email@example.com.

 Will my presentation be recorded?

 * Using social networks to login is much faster and simpler, but you may prefer a classic username/password account.